JeevikaH22/Tech_tensor_internship/Credit_card_fraud/README.md

 ### Conclusion

-Although SMOTE is a widely used technique for handling imbalanced datasets, experimental evaluation showed that it did not improve model performance for this dataset.

-The original class-weighting strategy produced superior results and was selected for the final model.
+The original class-weighting strategy produced superior results than smote+Xgboost and random forest; hence was selected for the final model.

 ---

-# 🌐 Streamlit Application
+#  Streamlit Application

 The application allows users to enter transaction details and predicts whether the transaction is: